-Discover Central Goverment
+Discover Central Government

-Who are Civil Servants?
+Who are UK Civil Servants?

 In theory the Queen appoints all Government Ministers, though in practice the Prime Minister (and during the Coalition also the Deputy Prime Minister) appoints Ministers.
 This means that Government politicians are defined as Ministers of the Crown and civil servants are all those who are responsible to the Government.
-So civil servants are those who work for:-

 - Government Departments such as the Home Office or Department for Transport.
 Political Advisers in each Department are still civil servants.